greggman/HappyFunTimes/windows.md

 Windows Instructions
 ====================

-Download and Install GitHub on Windows from http://windows.github.com/ Installing might require you to reboot
+Clone the github repo from http://github.com/greggman/HappyFunTimes to your machine.

-Clone the github repo from http://github.com/greggman/HappyFunTimes (assuming you know how to do this)
+(I assuming you know how to do this.
+If not [this might help](http://windows.github.com/))

 Download and Install Node.JS from http://node.js.org
-On the start menu pick “node.js command prompt” (or search for it on Win7/8?)
+On the start menu pick "node.js command prompt" (or search for it on Win7/8?)

 cd to the folder you cloned the repo into (for example I cloned my into `z:\temp\happyfuntimes` so